Elliott-Hood-OMSC/Math-Flash-Card-Game/README.md

    * 'Assets/Scripts' folder and all contents
 3. A DESCRIPTION OF ANY KNOWN COMPILE OR RUNTIME ERRORS, CODE LIMITATIONS, OR DEVATIONS FROM ASSIGNMENT SPECIFICATIONS (IF APPLICABLE)
+   * CODE LIMITATIONS:
+     * The Achievement Menu may not display tiered achievements in a way that's particularly user friendly
+   * DEVIATIONS:
      * Chose to use cards to represent the numbers.
      * Can toggle back to numbers using the 'deck' button in the top left
+     * Altered Achievement threshold values: see below
 4. A LIST OF ALL REFERENCES USED TO COMPLETE THE ASSIGNMENT, INCLUDING PEERS (IF APPLICABLE)
    * [DOTween documentation](https://dotween.demigiant.com/documentation.php)
 5. INSTRUCTIONS FOR RUNNING THE ASSIGNMENT
    * Unzip the attached Windows build and run the program inside
+   * NOTE: Achievement threshold values have been modified for your testing purpose (～￣▽￣)～
+     * Gold star: 5 perfect rounds
+     * Mathematician: Play the game for 3 minutes
+     * Math Master I, II, III: Answer 3, 5, and 10 questions correctly